JayJaewonYoo/Particle_Simulation/README.md

 Simulation of particles interacting with each other in real-time created using Java.

 ## How to download:
+If you have a Java SE Runtime Environment installed:
 1. Download the ParticlePhysicsSimulator.jar file.
 2. After opening the file, click the "CLICK ME" button for more details.